Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

-- Closed reduction may be done to put your bones back into their correct position without surgery.
+- Closed reduction is used to put your bone back into the correct position without surgery.

-- Open reduction surgery may be needed to put your bones back into the correct position.
-This may include the use of special wires, pins, plates or screws.
-These help keep the broken pieces lined up so your finger can heal correctly.
+- Open reduction surgery may be needed to put your bone back into the correct position.
+Wires, pins, plates, or screws may be used to keep the broken pieces lined up correctly.

 How can I manage my symptoms?

 - Elevate your finger above the level of your heart as often as you can.
 This will help decrease swelling and pain.
 Prop your hand on pillows or blankets to keep it elevated comfortably.